-- 6.65.
-The Neighbourhood Plan recognises that new development in Bletsoe should seek to ensure that it does not negatively impact on the historic character of the village and one of the key objectives of BNP is to ensure that both the fabric and the setting of listed buildings and other heritage assets continue to be protected, including those considered by residents to be of local importance. - 6.66.
-Of great importance is Bletsoe Castle a Grade II listed building.
+- 6.66 The Neighbourhood Plan recognises that new development in Bletsoe should seek to ensure that it does not negatively impact on the historic character of the village and one of the key objectives of BNP is to ensure that both the fabric and the setting of listed buildings and other heritage assets continue to be protected, including those considered by residents to be of local importance. - Of great importance is Bletsoe Castle a Grade II listed building.
 It stands on the site of a scheduled monument (SM) comprising a medieval moated manor house with an associated 16th-17th century garden enclosure and landscape earthworks.
 The moated area is almost square in plan, surrounded by a ditch measuring up to 25 metres wide by 3.5 metres deep with an outer bank 2 metres high and 5 metres wide.
 The western arm of the moat has been partly filled in and landscaped into modern gardens but is still 2 metres deep and 10-15 metres wide; there is no outer bank on this side.
-The southern corner of the moat lies beneath a group of farm buildings, which includes a 17th-18th century barn.
-The interior of the moat is grade II listed.
+The southern corner of the moat lies beneath a group of farm buildings which includes a 17th-18th century barn.
+The interior of the moated area measures at least 70 metres across.
+The bridge across the moat is grade II listed.

-6.67.
-St Marys Church is also a Grade II listed building and stands proud in the centre of the village.
+6.68 St Marys Church is also a Grade II listed building and stands proud in the centre of the village.